 What Happens to Your Taxes After Filing for Bankruptcy?

-You can declare Chapter 7 bankruptcy for an opportunity to lower your unpaid income taxes.
 Tax debt forgiveness depends on personal circumstances.
 A tax debt lawyer may be able to give you more information about discharging – or removing – your financial responsibility.

 However, the following restrictions generally apply: